celery/celery/docs/userguide/tasks.rst

     def add(self, x, y):
         logger.info(self.request.id)

-Bound tasks are needed for retries (using :meth:`@Task.retry`), for accessing information about the current task request, and for any additional functionality you add to custom task base classes.
+Bound tasks are needed for retries (using :meth:`Task.retry() <@Task.retry>`), for accessing information about the current task request, and for any additional functionality you add to custom task base classes.

 Task inheritance
 ----------------